Jump to main content

 Please ensure the patient or their caregiver has filled out their section of the Start Form, reviewed the patient authorizations, and signed the Start Form.

-After they have signed the Start Form, give your patient or their caregiver the Guidance for Patients resource to provide more information about available OnePath support for patients on GATTEX.
+After they have signed the Start Form, give your patient or their caregiver the Guidance for Patients resource to provide more information about available Takeda Patient Support services for patients on GATTEX.

 • Please be sure to fill out the Patient Support Manager (PSM) and Onboarding & Access Specialist (OAS) contact information provided by your Regional Business Manager (RBM) prior to giving it to the patient or their caregiver